fbpx

 Decluttering can be seen a process of honouring our deepest held values.

 Every time we decide to keep or let go of an item, we are effectively saying, “This matters to me” or “This is no longer a priority.”
-By decluttering an entire home, we have to make this decision hundreds of times.
+We must make this decision hundreds of times while we are decluttering an entire home.

 In order to make the right decisions, it is vital for us to clarify and confirm our personal values and motivations before we start to develop a vision for the next chapter of our life and set goals for our decluttering projects.

-Differentiating between values and goals is important because in the long run it’s our values – not our goals – that direct and motivate us.
-We experience our greatest personal alignment with ourselves when we set goals and take actions that are in line with our values.
+Differentiating between values and goals is important because, in the long run, it’s our values – not our goals – that direct and motivate us.
+We experience our greatest personal alignment with ourselves when we set goals and take actions that align with our values.

-Values are what we find meaningful and important in our life, values us clarity and direction.
+Values are what we find meaningful and important in our life, they give us clarity and direction.
 They are like an internal compass that guides and motivates us.

 Values exist, whether we recognise them or not.
 Life can be much easier when we consciously acknowledge our values – and when we make plans and decisions that honour them.